-The Queen’s Harbour Master (QHM) Portsmouth is the regulatory authority of the Dockyard Port of Portsmouth, an area of approximately 55 square miles that encompasses not only Portsmouth Harbour itself, but includes all the waters from Cowes in the west to Hayling Island down to Sandown Bay in the east, with the single exception of Bembridge Harbour.
+The Queen’s Harbour Master (QHM) Portsmouth is the regulatory authority of the Dockyard Port of Portsmouth, an area of approximately 55 square miles that encompasses not only Portsmouth Harbour itself, but includes all the waters from Cowes in the west to Hayling Island to Sandown Bay in the east, with the single exception of Bembridge Harbour.

 The QHM and his staff have to ensure that the 130,000 yearly shipping movements under their control are safely carried out and with the minimum impact to the surrounding area.

 Keep to the starboard side of the Small Boat Channel and adjust speed to remain within the channel rather than overtake and be forced into the main channel.
 Mariners should also be mindful of the wash their vessel is creating, particularly when near or overtaking other vessels.
 Small boats may continue to use the Small Boat Channel when the main channel is closed for the passage of a large vessel, except for entry or exit of the Queen Elizabeth Class aircraft carriers when the Small Boat Channel will be closed to all vessels except the carrier and those assisting her.

 Do not underestimate the speed of ships.
-If your boat is slow, allow sufficient time to take evasive action in the vicinity of large ships.
+If your boat is slow, allow plenty of time to take evasive action in the vicinity of large ships.
 Be visible.
 At night make sure your navigation lights can be seen.
 If you see the navigation lights of a vessel and think you have not been seen, get out of the way.
 Carry a radar reflector high on your boat.
 Remember, from the bridge of a loaded container ship or large tanker, the captain or pilot will lose sight of you a third of a mile ahead, although you can see the ship at all times.
 Ships with deep draught may have less room for manoeuvre than is immediately apparent.

 At night be extra vigilant as, even on a clear night, you will have difficulty seeing a big ship approach.
 You might see it first as a black shadow against a background of shore lights, or as a growing shadow, at that point you are not far apart.
 Remember that your lights will not be easily spotted from the ship.

 In an emergency, if you believe you have not been seen or you are unsure of a ship’s intentions, call them on VHF Ch 11 or 16, then shift to a working frequency for inter-ship safety messages.

 The Swashway is an important channel for shallow draught vessels approaching and leaving Portsmouth Harbour.
 It should be noted that hovercraft and high-speed catamaran ferries often transit the area en-route to and from Ryde at speeds in excess of 24 knots.
 As non-displacement craft, hovercraft usually navigate outside the Swashway in areas where depths are shallow.

-The Spitbank area, as a whole, is regularly used for yacht racingand regattas.
+The Spitbank area, is regularly used for yacht racing and regattas.
 Yachts and slow moving craft are advised to keep watch for the possible approach of high-speed ferries and other fast craft.

 When visibility in the harbour or approach channel is less than 0.25 of a nautical mile the QHM may declare the fog routine to be in force.
 Small boats may proceed with caution but must keep clear of the main navigable channels and the approach channel.
 The QHM will direct that the routine is in force, and when it has ended, by broadcasts on VHF Ch 11 or 13.
 Vessels without operational radars are advised not to proceed in such conditions, and in any event, should navigate with extreme caution in conditions of restricted visibility.

 Contact: Queen’s Harbour Master Portsmouth, Semaphore Tower, HM Naval Base, Portsmouth, PO1 3LT.
-Tel: 02392 723694. www.qhm.mod.uk/portsmouth for access to all QHM Portsmouth LNTM and General Directions.
+Tel: 02392 723694.
+Email: firstname.lastname@example.org

-Reference: QHM Portsmouth General Direction 07/10.
+Reference: QHM Portsmouth General Direction 01/21.

 Small Boat Channel and access to Gunwharf Quays and Town Camber.
-The Small Boat Channel, as displayed on Admiralty charts, is defined by Ballast Beacon at its northern extremity and No 4 Bar Buoy to the south.
+The Small Boat Channel, as displayed on Admiralty charts, is defined by Ballast pile at its northern extremity and No 4 Bar Buoy to the south.
 As the harbour entrance is a blind bend for large vessels, small boats operating near the harbour entrance are often difficult to detect, the following rules therefore apply to all small boats: